Why a hybrid event?

 Generally not, although it has happened in the past.

-You will have a 3-5 minute meeting with a Buyer.
+You will have approximately 10 minutes during your meeting with a Buyer.
 A short meeting does not create a buying relationship – it’s just a start.
 However, you will come away having spoken with a representative at the target office or business and you now have the proper contact information.
 It is up to you to pursue building the relationship that could lead to a sale!